Retard (pejorative): Etymology

 The word retard dates as far back as 1426.
 It stems from the Latin verb retardare, meaning 'to hinder' or 'make slow'.
 The English language, along with other European ones, adopted the word and used it as similar meaning, slow and delayed.
 In English, the word "to decelerate" would become a more common term than "to retard", while in others like French or Catalan, retard is still in common usage to mean 'delay' (tard).

 Modern use

 Retard has transitioned from an impartial term to one that is negatively loaded.
 For this reason, the term is now widely considered as degrading even when used in its original context.

-Much like today's socially acceptable terms idiot and moron, which are also defined as some sort of mental disability, when the term retard is being used in its pejorative form, it is usually not being directed at people with mental disabilities.
+Much like today's socially acceptable terms idiot and moron, which are also defined as some sort of mental disability, when the term retard is being used in its pejorative form, it is usually not being directed at people with intellectual disabilities.
 Instead, people use the term when teasing their friends or as a general insult.